Audit Committee Charter

 Meeting attendance by non-members

-The CEO may attend as an observer at his/her own discretion.
+The CEO may attend as an observer at their own discretion.

 • ensure the agenda for each meeting is approved by the CEO and Chair;